Tidone/linkwarden-viewer/README.md

 | Add/Delete/Modify links          | Working |
 | Add/Delete/Modify tags for links | Working |
 | Add/Delete/Modify folders        | Working |

+## Integration of other Bookmark Managers

+This extension is mainly built to integrate into LinkWarden, however it should be possible to port it to other bookmark managers, like [karakeep](https://github.com/karakeep-app/karakeep), [wallabag](https://github.com/wallabag/wallabag), or others depending on the API they provide.
+At least karakeep should be relatively simple to implement.

+If you want to use this extension with other bookmark managers, please open an issue, and I will look into it.